Ichneumonoidea: Parasitic life cycle

 Ichneumonoids are solitary insects, and the vast majority are parasitoids; the larvae feed on or in another insect until it finally dies.
-Most hosts are holometabolus insect larvae, but there are many exceptions.
+Most hosts are holometabolous insect larvae, but there are many exceptions.
 In general, ichneumonoids are host specific, and only attack one or a few closely related host species.
 Many species use polydnaviruses to suppress the immune systems of their host insects.
 Due to the wide variety in hosts and lifestyles, see subfamily pages for more detail.

 The female ichneumonoid finds a host and lays an egg on, near, or inside the host's body.
 The ovipositor of ichneumonoids generally cannot deliver a sting as many wasps or bees do.
 It can be used to bore wood and lay eggs on hosts deep inside, or reach hosts hidden inside leaf shelters.
 Upon hatching, the larva feeds either externally or internally, killing the host when it is ready to pupate.